T-80: Production history

 From a distance, the T-64, T-72 and T-80 look alike.
 Despite the similarities, the T-80 is 90 cm longer than the T-64, and the T-80 and T-72 are mechanically very different.
 The T-72 is mechanically simpler, easier to manufacture, and easier to service in the field.
 As such, the T-72 was intended to be a tank mass-produced to equip the bulk of the Soviet motor rifle units, and for sale to export partners and Eastern-bloc satellite states.

 The T-80 design improved on several aspects of the earlier T-64 design, introducing a gas turbine engine in the original model, (Note: Denied for many years by Western analysts.) and incorporating suspension components of the T-72.
 This gave the tank a high power-to-weight ratio and made it easily the most mobile tank in service, albeit with acute range problems, as the turbine used fuel rapidly, even at engine idle.
 (Morozov's subsequent parallel development of the T-80UD replaced the gas turbine with a commercial turbo-diesel, to decrease fuel use and maintenance needs.)
-In comparison to its anticipated opponent, the American M1 Abrams has a larger, 1,500 hp (1,120 kW), gas turbine, but weighs 61 tons compared to the T-80s 42.6 tons, so it has a worse hp/t ratio of 24.5 compared to 27.1 and is less maneuverable than the T-80 (with GT).
+In comparison to its anticipated opponent, the American M1 Abrams has a larger, 1,500 hp (1,120 kW) gas turbine, but weighs 61 tons compared to the T-80s 42.6 tons, so it has a worse power-to-weight ratio of 24.5 compared to 27.1 and is less maneuverable than the gas turbine-powered T-80.
 The T-80 can fire the same 9K112 Kobra (AT-8 Songster) anti-tank guided missile through the main gun as the T-64.